Ion Croitoru: Late career (1994–1998, 2013)

-Legal trouble
+Criminal career

-Satan's Choice motorcycle club
+Satan's Choice Motorcycle Club

-Croitoru had a history of run-ins with the police.
-Many of his legal problems came while he was president of the Hamilton, Ontario, chapter of the Satan's Choice Outlaw motorcycle club.
-After his income from his wrestling career dwindled following being fired from the WWF for cocaine use in 1991, he started to wrestle in what were described as "down-market" wrestling leagues.
-Croitoru had been selling illegal steroids for a number of years, and through another steroid dealer known to the media only as "Jimmy Rich" (a court-ordered pseudonym, as "Jimmy Rich" is now living in witness protection after turning Crown's evidence), he came into contact with Satan's Choice.
-After joining Satan's Choice Toronto chapter, Croitoru was allowed to found a new Satan's Choice chapter in Hamilton with himself as the chapter president in 1995.
-Croitoru had gained the approval of Satan's Choice national president Bernie Guindon to have his club return to Hamilton for the third time.
-The first Satan's Choice Hamilton chapter had "patched over" to join the Outlaws in 1977, while the second Satan's Choice Hamilton had disbanded itself following the murders of two of its members by the Outlaws in August 1985.
+Croitoru was notorious for his legal history.
+After his income dwindled following his firing from the WWF in 1991, Croitoru wrestled in what were described as "down-market" leagues.
+He had been selling illegal steroids for a number of years, and through another steroid dealer known to the media only as "Jimmy Rich" (a court-ordered pseudonym, as "Jimmy Rich" is now living in witness protection after turning Crown's evidence), he came into contact with the Satan's Choice outlaw motorcycle club.

+After joining Satan's Choice's Toronto chapter, Croitoru was allowed to found a new chapter in Hamilton, with himself as the chapter president, in 1995.
+Croitoru had gained the approval of Satan's Choice national president Bernie Guindon to have his club return to Hamilton for the third time; the first Satan's Choice Hamilton chapter had "patched over" to join the Outlaws in 1977, while the second Satan's Choice Hamilton chapter had disbanded itself following the murders of two of its members by the Outlaws in August 1985.

-Croitoru's career in wrestling made him a local celebrity in Hamilton, allowing him to attract many recruits for his chapter.
+Croitoru's notoriety as a wrestler in Hamilton allowed him to attract many recruits for his chapter.
 The clubhouse for the Hamilton chapter was located in a former convenience store at 269 Lottridge Street, about six blocks away from the Outlaws clubhouse at 402 Birch Avenue.
-The Hamilton chapter of the Outlaws had been a Satan's Choice chapter until 1977, so the choice of location was considered to be a provocation.
-The decision to open a third version of a Satan's Choice chapter in Hamilton was regarded as an insult to Mario Parente, the president of the Outlaws' Hamilton chapter.
+The Outlaws Hamilton chapter had been a Satan's Choice chapter until 1977, so the choice of location was considered to be a provocation.
+The decision to open a third Satan's Choice chapter in Hamilton was regarded as an insult to Mario Parente, the president of the Outlaws' Hamilton chapter.
 One policeman stated: "Oh, they hated Parente.
 And they knew it would piss him off to have another club in what he considered to be his town".
-The pool-table for the Satan's Choice Hamilton clubhouse was donated by the 'Ndranghetisti Pasquale "Fat Pat" Musitano, the boss of the Musitano family.
+The pool-table for the Satan's Choice Hamilton clubhouse was donated by Pasquale "Fat Pat" Musitano, the boss of the Musitano crime family.